Friday, December 10, 2010

 The beautiful Rocky mountain view from the cabin

-This same horse gave me a startling welcome when Meaghan was giving me a tour of her cabin and the barn.
+This same horse gave me a startling welcome when Meagan was giving me a tour of her cabin and the barn.
 We opened up the gate and another horse nipped at the black horse, which caused him to do an about face and kick his hind leg straight back in a line drive to my thigh/buttocks area.
 My body went into shock but after the adrenalin wore off, I realized my leg was still intact and nothing was broken.
-I walked away with a deep tissue bruise...unbelievably lucky!
+I walked away with a bruise...unbelievably lucky!

 Enjoying my home town but still missing Ecuador dearly